bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### Spyware

-Hidden software whose purpose is to gather data about a user's web surfing habits.
+Hidden software whose purpose is to gather data about a user’s web surfing habits.
 Spyware can come built in to various software that is downloadable from the internet, from software that comes pre-installed with a computer, or can secretly install itself from the web.
-Spyware usually gathers data about a user's surfing habits for advertising purposes.
+Spyware usually gathers data about a user’s surfing habits for advertising purposes.

 ### SQL